|Court:||United States District Court for the Eastern District of Texas|

 Investors learned about Adeptus’ misconduct and the Company’s true financial condition through a series of corrective disclosures, including shocking revelations that the Company was facing a liquidity crisis.
 These corrective disclosures wiped out hundreds of millions of dollars in shareholder value.
 Plaintiffs filed the Amended Complaint on November 21, 2017.
 Defendants’ motions to dismiss were filed February 5, 2018, and were fully briefed on June 15, 2018.

 On September 12, 2018, the court denied in substantial part Defendants’ motions to dismiss, sustaining all of Plaintiffs’ Exchange Act claims as well as a significant portion of their Securities Act claims – and dismissing only certain Securities Act claims based on two early registered offerings in 2014 and 2015.
+On September 25, 2018, Plaintiffs filed an amended complaint to conform their claims to the court’s motion to dismiss opinion by removing the minor dismissed claims.

 On December 7, 2018, Plaintiffs moved for class certification.
 Plaintiffs’ motion was fully briefed as of May 6, 2019.